top of page

 Mountain medicine

-Plant life and waters are gathered in the bush of the mountain streams and used for both physical and spiritual healing by Maori.
+Plant life and stream waters are gathered in the bush on the mountain and used for both physical and spiritual healing by our tribes below.

 To Maori the environment we live in has spirit that can help or hinder the healing process of the body.

-The bigger the mana the more power to heal so being at one with our mountain spirit connects us to our mahi.
+The bigger the mana the more power to heal so being at one with natures oldest spirits connects us to our mahi when healing is the outcome.

-Many take special containers to fill and protect the living resources of spirit medicine inside.
+Many take special containers to fill and protect the living resources of mountain medicine.

 Island Medicine